WRF Physics¶

 bl_pbl_physics=2

-Eta operational scheme; one-dimensional prognostic turbulent kinetic energy scheme with local vertical mixing
+Eta operational scheme - a one-dimensional prognostic turbulent kinetic energy scheme with local vertical mixing

 Janjic, 1994